 Youth Road Racing

-Red Rose Olympic Youth RacingIn 2015 British Cycling approved significant changes to the youth competition programme from 2016.
+Red Rose Olympic Youth RacingIn 2015 British Cycling approved significant changes to the youth competition programme from 2016 and made further updates for the 2025 season.

 Youth Age Groupings